isomerpages/cda-proc-eval-ey/index.md

         - title: CDA Partners with Local Hospitals for Enhanced Disease Monitoring and Control
           date: 08 November 2023
-          announcement: Announcement content
+          announcement: In a groundbreaking initative, the Communicable Diseases Agency (CDA) has forged a strategic partnership with local hospitals to elevate disease monitoring control...
           link_text: Read more
           link_url: /
-        - title: '"Living with HIV" A Support and Awareness Workshop This Month'
+        - title: '"Living with HIV" A Support and Awareness Workshop This October'
-          date: 29 November 2023
+          date: 01 October 2023
-          announcement: Text preview of the event
+          announcement: Join us on the 20th October 2023 for "Living with HIV", a crucial support and awareness workshop.
+This event aims to foster a compassionate community, providing valuable insights into the challenges faced by individuals living with HIV.
           link_text: Register now
           link_url: /
   - infopic: